roman-hatz-sluz/school_automation_m365/README.md

 3. **M365 CLI**: A command-line tool for managing various Microsoft 365 services and functionalities.

+4. **checkGits**: An application to check GitHub exam repositories with automated tests, streamlining the grading process for coding assignments.

 ## Installation and Usage

 ### Prerequisites